Powerless (Linkin Park song)

-"Powerless" is a song by American rock band Linkin Park.
+"Powerless" (stylized in all-caps) is a song by American rock band Linkin Park.
 The song was written by the band and produced by co-lead vocalist Mike Shinoda and Rick Rubin.
 Its working title was "Tinfoil", which instead ended up serving as the intro to the song.
 It was released on iTunes as a digital single from the soundtrack of Abraham Lincoln: Vampire Hunter on October 31, 2012, in Japan.
 The song was also released as a single worldwide through the official website of the band.
 The song was released as the third single from the album Living Things.
 The release included the "Powerless" artwork and featured just the one track.

 Composition

-"Powerless" is a mid-tempo song that features a lock-step breaks, soaring harmonies and synthesizer whispers.
+"Powerless" is a mid-tempo song that features "lock-step beats, soaring harmonies, and synthesizer whispers".
 The song has a piano-based production and is described by Spin as having an "electro-goth atmosphere like Bruno Mars on the most recent Twilight soundtrack".
 The Silver Tongue Online described the song as "a foundation of busy percussion and electronica, a sweeping chorus and Coldplay-worthy bridge".
-It's also been described as a "surging, slow-burning, classically Linkin Park anthem".
+It has also been described as a "surging, slow-burning, classically Linkin Park anthem".
 Lyrically, the song is about a self-destructive friend or lover.